 Another interesting observation is the difference in the shape of the Fano resonances for $n_0/2$ even (panels a), c), e), g), and h) of Fig.~\ref{fig:fanotrans}) and $n_0/2$ odd (panels b), d), and f) of Fig.~\ref{fig:fanotrans}).
-For $n_0/2$ even, the Fano resonances always have the shape of a sharp rise and followed by a less sharp shoulder as the energy increases.
+For $n_0/2$ even, the Fano resonances always have the shape of a sharp rise followed by a less sharp shoulder as the energy increases.
 On the other hand, for $n_0/2$ odd, the Fano resonances at lower energies start with a shoulder followed by peak with very sharp decrease.
-However, at some point in the energy range the shape of the resonances is reversed, i.e., it first exhibits the sharp peak followed by a shoulder as energy increases.
-We attribute this different behavior between even and odd $n_0/2$ to the different local atomic structure right at the interface between the $N_T=4$ and (region 1 of) the $N_T=50$ ZNR.
-Since the atomic structure of the right ZNR is repeated every four sites in the vertical direction, the structure for any even $n_0/2$ is locally the same right but different from the local structure for any odd $n_0/2$.
+However, at some point in the energy range the shape of the resonances is reversed, i.e., a sharp peak is followed by a shoulder as energy increases.
+We attribute this different behavior between even and odd $n_0/2$ to the different local atomic structure right at the interface between the $N_T=4$ and the $N_T=50$ ZNR.